GCBallesteros/vim-textobj-hydrogen/README.markdown

 Introduction
 ------------

-The textobj-hydrogen plugin provides two new text objects which are triggered by `ah` and `ih` respectively.
-You can use them when you have to deal with hydrogen style notebook cells.
-This are usually encountered when transforming jupyter notebooks to plain text files with tools such as jupytext and notedown.
+The textobj-hydrogen plugin provides two new text-objects, `ah` and `ih`, and backwards and forwards motion for them, `[h` and `]h` respectively.
+You can use them when you have to deal with hydrogen style python notebook cells.
+These are usually encountered when transforming jupyter notebooks to plain text files with tools such as jupytext and notedown.

+All code cells start with `# %%` .
+The end of the cell is implicitly defined by either a new cell marker or the end of the file.
+The `ah` object includes the marker line while the `ih` does not.
+Both commands treat the end of the cell in the same way.

+The new objects and motions combined with a plugin that will allow the user to send input to a REPL running along the editor allows for an enhanced Jupyter notebook like experience.

 Installation